Christopher Nolan: 2003–2013: Widespread recognition

 Around the release of The Dark Knight Rises (2012), Nolan's third and final Batman film, Joseph Bevan of the British Film Institute wrote a profile on him: "In the space of just over a decade, Christopher Nolan has shot from promising British indie director to undisputed master of a new brand of intelligent escapism."
 After initial hesitation, Nolan agreed to return to direct The Dark Knight Rises and worked with his brother and David S. Goyer to develop a story that he felt would end the trilogy on a high note.
 The film was released to positive reviews.
 Kenneth Turan found the film "potent, persuasive and hypnotic" and "more than an exceptional superhero movie, it is masterful filmmaking by any standard".
 Christy Lemire of HuffPost wrote in her review that Nolan concluded his trilogy in a "typically spectacular, ambitious fashion", but disliked the "overloaded" story and excessive grimness.
 The Dark Knight Rises was a box office success, becoming the thirteenth film to gross $1 billion.
-During a midnight showing of the film in Aurora, Colorado, a gunman opened fire inside the theatre, killing 12 people and injuring 58 others.
-Nolan released a statement expressing his condolences for the victims of what he described as a "senseless tragedy".

 The Dark Knight trilogy inspired a trend in future superhero films seeking to replicate its gritty, realistic tone to little success.
 The second instalment in particular revitalised the genre at a time when recent superhero films had failed to meet expectations.
 Ben Child of The Guardian wrote that the three films "will remain thrilling totems of the genre for decades to come".
 During story discussions for The Dark Knight Rises, Goyer told Nolan of his idea about Man of Steel (2013), which the latter would produce.
 Impressed with Zack Snyder's work in 300 (2006) and Watchmen (2009), Nolan hired him to direct the film.
 Starring Henry Cavill as Clark Kent who learns that he is a powerful alien, Man of Steel received mixed reviews and grossed more than $660 million against a budget of $220 million.